Convergence of Multi-Scale Reinforcement Q-Learning Algorithms for Mean Field Game and Control Problems: Conclusion

 \section{Conclusion}

-In this paper, we first provide precise assumptions ensuring the convergence of the two-timescale RL algorithm proposed in \cite{Andrea20}.
+In this paper, we provided precise assumptions ensuring the convergence of the two-timescale RL algorithm proposed in \cite{Andrea20} and we clarified that in the MFC case, one population distribution for each state/action point needs to be updated.
 The proof relies on the theory of stochastic approximation.
-In order to use a contraction argument as in \cite{Borkar97}, we smooth the strategies using a soft-min function characterized by one parameter which needs to be bounded by a quantity depending on the model parameters.
-Consequently, the algorithm may not convergence to the desired equilibrium solution but we provide a precise accuracy result of the approximation.
-One of the main properties of the algorithm is that it can approximate the solution of a Mean Field Game problem or of a Mean Field Control problem depending on the ratio of two learning rates.
+In order to use a two-timescale argument as in \cite{Borkar97}, we smooth the strategies using a soft-min function to regularize the dependency on the population distributions.
+One of the main properties of the algorithms is that they are characterized by the ratio of two learning rates leading to the solution of a Mean Field Game problem or of a Mean Field Control problem.
 To illustrate this key fact, we give an example satisfying the sets of assumptions for the two problems.
-Finally, we extend our analysis to the case a three-timescale RL algorithm proposed in \cite{Andrea22} to solve competitive games between collaborative groups.